NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 ##  push

 > [!Important]
-> To push packages to NuGet.org, you must use the latest NuGet client (Eg. [NuGet.exe v4.1.0 or above](https://www.nuget.org/downloads)) that implement the required [NuGet protocols](https://docs.microsoft.com/en-us/nuget/api/nuget-protocols)
+> To push packages to nuget.org you must use [nuget.exe v4.1.0 or above](https://www.nuget.org/downloads), which implements the required [NuGet protocols](https://docs.microsoft.com/en-us/nuget/api/nuget-protocols).

 Pushes a package to a package source and publishes it.